WPManageNinja/wpsocialninja-docs/guide/youtube-feed/youtube-feed-type-social-feeds-wp-social-ninja-2.md

 # YouTube Feed Type

-**WP Social Ninja** is specially designed for non-techies so that they don’t face any difficulties.
-To adjust the **YouTube Feed Type, **there are some simple settings.
+**WP Social Ninja** is specially designed for non-techies so that they don't face any difficulties.
+To adjust the **YouTube Feed Type**, there are some simple settings.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/t50xmvjjVSk" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>